angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 }
 ```

-I don't want to elaborate on the structure of the event payload here since it is quite complex.
+I don't want to elaborate on the exact structure of the event payload here since it is quite complex.
 We built the `isRoute` function to traverse through the router tree and bring all our route segments together.

 Actually, this idea is pretty much the same like [amcdnl](https://twitter.com/amcdnl) followed with his [ngrx-router](https://github.com/amcdnl/ngrx-router) library.